drogers98/rises/README.md

 >"I thought I had paid for everything.
 Not like the woman pays and pays and pays.
 No idea of retribution or punishment.
 Just exchange of values.
 You gave something up and got something else.
 Or you worked for something.
 You paid some way for everything that was any good."

 I crest the ridge above the radio tower.
 The sky is light.
 The thin strip of orange is now stretching past the Gros Ventres.
-I put on my sunglasses, and drive forward.
+I put on my sunglasses, and forge on.
 My mind wanders.

 ##Over The Top.